Chesterfield in Bloom

 To enter, please send a picture of your sunflower, stating your name and the category you want to enter to email@example.com.

-Chesterfield’s Still Blooming will run from April 2021 until Friday 10 September 2021.
-Winners will be given a special certificate and will have the satisfaction of knowing they grew the best sunflower in the borough.
+Chesterfield’s Still Blooming runs until Sunday 13 September 2022.
+Winners are given a special certificate and will have the satisfaction of knowing they grew the best sunflower in the borough.

 Find out more about how to grow Sunflowers on the Royal Horticultural Society’s (RHS) website.